Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Linear preconditioning theory

 where $\widehat{S}$ is some approximation to the Schur complement of \eqref{eq:block0}, which is given by

 When applying GMRES to block $2\times 2$ operators preconditioned with a lower (or upper) triangular preconditioner as in \eqref{eq:Lprec}, convergence is exactly defined by convergence of GMRES applied to the preconditioned Schur complement, $\widehat{S}^{-1}S$ \cite{2x2block}.
 If $\widehat{S} = S$ is exact, exact convergence on the larger $2\times2$ system is guaranteed in two iterations (or one iteration with block LDU).
 This section focuses on the development of robust preconditioners for the Schur complement \eqref{eq:Schur}.
+In particular, we develop a preconditioner for $S$ such that the preconditioned operator has a bounded condition number, independent of $\cL_1$ and $\cL_2$, and with only weak dependence on the order of time integration.
+The preconditioner is also \emph{asymptotically optimal} in the sense that the condition number is bounded independent of mesh spacing and time step.
+The analysis derived herein is based on the assumption that a small, bounded condition number corresponds to better preconditioners for nonsymmetric matrices.

-As a result of \Cref{ass:fov}, the second term in \eqref{eq:Schur}, $(\eta I - \widehat{\mathcal{L}}_1)^{-1}$ is nicely bounded and conditioned.
-To that end, we consider preconditioners of the form
+As a result of \Cref{ass:fov}, the second term in \eqref{eq:Schur}, $(\eta I - \widehat{\mathcal{L}}_1)^{-1}$ {is a compact operator adding a small positive perturbation to $\eta I - \widehat{\mathcal{L}}_2$.
+To that end, we approximate it with an identity perturbation and consider preconditioners of the form}